Dr. Huppin and Dr. Hale use a number of tools for ankle and foot diagnosis to develop the most effective treatment plan.

-A four-camera gait analysis system allows us to evaluate your gait in slow motion.
-We use this unit when prescribing orthotic devices so that we can write the most effective orthotic prescription possible for your condition.
+An video gait analysis system allows us to evaluate your gait in slow motion.
+We often use this unit when prescribing orthotic devices so that we can write the most effective orthotic prescription possible for your condition.
 Read more here on gait analysis.

 Fungal Nail Testing